Wisconsin REALTORS®

 2024

 The ordinance violates Wis.
-Stat. § 66.1014 by requiring residency in the county or withing 40 miles of the property, discretion by the zoning administration as to the requirements or permit, forfeitures up to $2,000 violates Wis.
-Stat. § 66.1014.
+Stat. § 66.1014 by requiring residency in the county, discretion by the Village Administrator to enter the property, or installation of a knox box.

 2023